fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_017.md

 ## How to Balance Team Specialization With Generalist Skills in Development?

+The answer lies in what type of system you are making.
+There is a flaw the reasoning about being a specialist or being a generalist I would like to point out.
+If we intend to reach the peak of something such as becoming the worlds top marathon runner, then we do need to focus our efforts on a narrow area to reach that goal.
+However, if we intend to be the worlds top investor we will need to learn a range of things in order to develop an ability to analyze markets, earn capital to invest and so on.
+The same is true for software engineering and in fact any engineering if you ask me.
+We have tasks that need someone who is a true master of a narrow area and then we have more general tasks that require less specialization.
+Which you need depends on the system.

+Once we know if our system has features that need developers of above average skill we can figure out how to staff our team.
+The tricky part here is to know when we are making a system like this and for those of us who have not worked for many years with a range of developers, what is average skill?
+I argue that to find the right team composition you need to start with what the average workday will look like.
+If you intend to make a system that works with some basic CRUD features on some basic business requirements, then you will probably only need to consider getting people who can manage a basic DevOps workflow.
+However, if we are making a system that will have for example Machine learning analytics built in to the overall CRUD features, then we need to ponder adding someone who is specialized in that area since we more or less know that we won't be able to find someone who can do that part and the DevOps work on top of it.

+As a good rule of thumb I suggest you ask yourself if you have any features that require specialist knowledge.
+Most of the time you don't so getting people who are a bit broader is a good bet.
+If you find that you need someone with more in depth knowledge you can add them later.
+Just make sure that you understand what areas of the system will be manageable for a developer with a broader profile and what areas requires a specialist.
+It is often easier to split work in to the overall system development and a niche area.
+Taking the example of Machine learning again.
+You probably want the generalists to build the CRUD system which is perhaps 80% of the codebase and the model you are making to analyze the data with is perhaps only 20% but those are some damn hard 20% to make, so you hire people who are great at that.

 ## What Are the Best Practices for Conducting Technical Interviews?

 ## What Are the Risks of Neglecting Developer Onboarding Processes?